apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 Hi all:
      Hi everyone,

-     The Project Management Committee(PMC) for Apache Linkis has invited ${Candidate Name} to become a ${Committer/PMC} and we are pleased to announce that he has accepted.
+     The Project Management Committee(PMC) for Apache Linkis has invited ${Candidate Name} to become a ${Committer/PMC members} and we are pleased to announce that he has accepted.

      ${Candidate Name} is being active in the Linkis community, and we are glad to see his more interactions with the community in the future.